 93. Trying to pick a new scent for a product idea?
 Give your audience a choice of the top three contenders.

 94. Polls with four or less choices tend to get the most engagement, but mix it up a bit and ask an open-ended question, like what new product your customers would like to see from you.

 95. You don’t have to go through a rebrand alone!
-Ask your followers about their choice in containers, label fonts, and even gift wrapping options.
+Ask your followers about their choice of containers, label fonts, and even gift-wrapping options.

 96. Figure out a commonality your audience has to develop a product around.
 What is the most common skin type in your following?
 The most popular makeup style?
 A favorite form of self-care?